Patient Education and FAQ’s

 Rhinoplasty Frequently Asked Questions (FAQ)

-*Disclaimer: the questions below are intended as a guide and to help patients understand their surgery, the surgery risks and typical recovery.
+*Disclaimer: the questions below are intended to guide and help patients understand their surgery, the surgery risks and typical recovery.
 It does not replace medical advice or a physical exam by your treating surgeon or doctor.
 If you have any questions or concerns about your health, please contact Dr Bonaparte or your treating surgeon.

 How long will it take for bruising to go away after a rhinoplasty?

 Everyone who has a rhinoplasty will have some bruising.
-What is unique about everyone, is the amount of bruising.
+What is unique about everyone is the amount of bruising.
 The most important factor in determining how much bruising you have is the extent of surgery on your nose.
 A septoplasty typically has no bruising.
-The most common reason why people develope bruising is when we have to cut or move the bones of the upper part of your nose or to remove a bump on your nose.
+The most common reason why people develop bruising is when they have to cut or move the bones of the upper part of their nose or remove a bump on their nose.
 In patients who don’t have a cut in the bone, bruising is less likely—but still possible—so it is always best to plan, just in case.

-If you do develop bruising, it usually lasts anywhere from 7-14 days.
-Other factors that determine if you will see the bruising is how thick and dark your skin is.
+If you do develop bruising, it usually lasts 7-14 days.
+Other factors that determine if you will see the bruising are how thick and dark your skin is.
 It is very rare for people to have bruising after 14 days, but it does happen to some people.
-Most light bruising can be easily covered up with make-up.
+Most light bruising can be easily covered up with makeup.

 Return to the top